 nail disorder

-Uncommon:
+Uncommon: may affect up to 1 in 100 people

 Another abnormality that can be caused by Kadcyla is a condition known as nodular regenerative hyperplasia of the liver.
 This abnormality causes the structure of the liver to change.
 Patients develop multiple nodules in the liver that can change how the liver functions.
 Over time, this may lead to symptoms such as a bloated sensation or swelling of the abdomen due to fluid accumulation or bleeding from abnormal blood vessels in the gullet or rectum.